MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/azure-cli-sp-tutorial-3.md

 # 3 - Manage service principal roles

+In order to restrict access to your Azure service's resources, you can use service principal to manage role assignments.
+Each level provides a different amount of permissions allowed by the user when accessing the service's resources.

 The Azure CLI has the following commands to manage role assignments:

 * [az role assignment list](/cli/azure/role/assignment#az-role-assignment-list)